BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 #### Private Realm(s)

 Each development team is given an SSO instances correlating to each of their environments (dev, test, and prod).
-These instances, commonly known as a `ream`, come configured out-of-the-box with following authentication providers:
+These instances, commonly known as a `realm`, come configured out-of-the-box with following authentication providers:

 * BC Government **IDIR**
 * [BCeID](https://www.bceid.ca)